SarahSaadain/aDNA_Project_Data/TE_Analysis/Notes.md

 * [heck_fasta_against_ncbi.py](check_fasta_against_ncbi.py)
 * [check_fasta_against_dfam.py](check_fasta_against_dfam.py)

 ```bash
 nohup bash run_ncbi_dfam_analysis.sh > ncbi_dfam_analysis.log 2>&1 &
 ```

+## NCBI
+This will perform a request against NCBI Blast using the python library.
+The results are stored in `NCBI_Analysis`

+## DFAM
+This will perform a request against DFAM API using HTTP (python request library).
+This is a multi step process:

+1. send request with sequence to DFAM API.
+This returns a unique ID for the job.
+2. request status with the unique ID.
+Once the job is done, this will return the result.
+Otherwise, a status message is returned.

+DFAM mostly takes more time.

 # Analysis of gaps by species accross individuals